Skip to main content

 Every status letter, every email saying “we’re still working on it,” every communication where the insurer represents that investigation is ongoing — save it.
 These are your evidence that the claim was still open and that equitable tolling should apply.
 If a limitations dispute ever arises, these letters may be the most important documents in your file.

-Scenario 4: Partial Closure — One Part of the Claim Is Closed, Another Is Not
+Edge Case 4: Partial Closure — One Part of the Claim Is Closed, Another Is Not

 Large property claims often involve multiple adjusters handling different portions of the same loss.
 A contents adjuster handles the personal property claim.
 A structural adjuster handles the dwelling damage.
 A living expense adjuster handles Additional Living Expenses (ALE).
 Each adjuster operates on a different timeline.